vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 whatever), and then rapidly flip back to some previous sentence analysis.
 Label is a value used to label the saved analysis.
 This only works during the current volley.

-Cannot be used in document mode. `^SaveSentence` returns the number of 4-byte words the save took.
+Cannot be used in document mode. `^savesentence` returns the number of 4-byte words the save took.